AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-46541-admin-user-cannot-create-credit-memo-if-order-item-deleted.md

 ---
-title: "ACSD-46541: An admin user cannot create a credit memo if an order item is deleted" description: "The ACSD-46541 patch fixes the issue where an admin user cannot create a credit memo if an order item is deleted.
-This patch is available when the [!DNL Quality Patches Tool (QPT)(https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/announcements/commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.html) 1.1.21 is installed.
-The patch ID is ACSD-46541.
-Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.6."
+title: "ACSD-46541: An admin user cannot create a credit memo if an order item is deleted"
+description: This article provides a solution for the issue where once a product is deleted you cannot create a credit memo in the Commerce admin.
 ---

 # ACSD-46541: An admin user cannot create a credit memo if an order item is deleted